Skip to main content

 kernle forget candidates --threshold 0.3

-# Run forgetting (dry_run to preview)
+# Run strength decay (dry_run to preview)

 kernle forget run --dry-run

-# Recover a forgotten memory
+# Recover a forgotten memory (restores strength)

 kernle forget recover episode <id>